Category: Microwave Magic

 • 4 eggs whisked

-• 1.5 cups boiled water substitute all or part with chicken stock.
+• 1.5 cups warm water substitute all or part with chicken stock.
 Liquid should be lukewarm

 • 2 dried shiitake mushrooms soften in warm water and diced